Brprb08/orbital-control-simulator/PHYSICS_BREAKDOWN.md

 Every object calculates gravitational pull from every other object in the system.
 Acceleration is computed per-body and summed.
 Position and velocity are updated through RK4 using these force-derived accelerations.

-Close approaches use a minimum r threshold to avoid singularities or floating point issues.
+Close approaches apply a minimum r threshold to prevent singularities and floating point errors.

 ---